Negotiation & Strategic Influence.

 The Direct Communication Assumption

 Fisher & Ury assume interests can be stated explicitly.
 In high-context cultures, “that would be difficult” means no. Silence after a proposal is productive processing, not discomfort.
-Your team is misreading every signal.
+Western-trained teams misread every signal.

 The People–Problem Separation

 “Separate people from problems” is structurally invalid in guanxi-based cultures where the relationship IS the deal.
 In nemawashi systems, the process IS the outcome.
-Western frameworks miss the architecture of Asian decision-making.
+Western frameworks miss the architecture of Asian decision-making entirely.

 The Individual Rationality Assumption